r-kara/Emotion-Detector-CNN/README.md

 3. Update the path of your data set folder at the top of the code (it is indicated).
 4. Make sure the label of classes remains in this format: happy, surprised, engaged and neutral.
 5. Run the script to generate visualizations of the dataset.

+### Training
+1. Choose the CNN you want to train: cnn_test.py (contains the main CNN), Variant_1.py or Variant_2.py.
+2. Run the Python script you chose in your Python IDE.
+3. Open your terminal to see the progression of the training.
+4. At training completion, two .pth files containing the best model and final model will be generated.

+### Model Accuracy and Prediction
+1. Open the load_model.py file.
+2. Import the CNN model you want to use (MainCNN, Variant1CNN or Variant2CNN).
+3. Initialize the model attribute to the CNN model you want to use (MainCNN, Variant1CNN or Variant2CNN).
+4. Update the .pth file you want to use to check the accuracy of the model ('best_model_maincnn.pth' or 'best_model_variant1.pth' or 'best_model_variant2.pth').
+5. For single image prediction, update the individual_image_path to the image path you want to get the prediction from.
+6. Run the load_model.py file.

+### Evaluation and Metrics
+1. Open the evaluation.py script.
+2. Run the script.
+3. All performance matrics for MainCNN, Variant_1 and Variant_2 will appear in your terminal.

 ### Notes
 1. Ensure that you have Python installed on your system.